schani/SimpLang/ASSIGNMENTS.md

     unop = "!" | "-"
 	binop = "&&" | "||" | "<" | "==" | "+" | "*"

+The curly braces in the grammar mean that the enclosed sequence can be repeated zero or more times, so `x {"and" x}` means `x` or `x "and" x` or `x "and" x "and" x`, and so on.

 ## Assignment 1.7

 Extend the interpreter to handle `let`.